theoretick/discuss-it/README.md

 by our custom API which scrapes the most recent postings and stores them as listings in a database.

-## Open Developer API
+## Developer API

 __See more info on our [Developer Portal](http://www.discussitapp.com/api)__

 Want to use our app for easy searching?

-Discuss It results can be conveniently accessed with a JSON request to our submit page:
+Discuss It results can be conveniently accessed via our submit page:
 ```
 http://www.discussitapp.com/submit.json?url=http://example.com/
 ```